2gis/mapsapi/src/doc/en/manual/dg-loading.md

 ### Download on demand

-You can load the maps API at the very moment when you need the map.
+You can load the Maps API at the very moment when you need the map.
 To do this, you need to add the
 <code>lazy=true</code> parameter to the URL used to include API:

     <script src="http://maps.api.2gis.ru/2.0/loader.js?pkg=full&lazy=true"></script>